U.S. intel officials: Dems, Trump distorting info on Russian meddling

-WASHINGTON — U.S. intelligence officials are concerned that their latest findings about Russian election interference are being distorted and weaponized for political gain by both sides, current and former officials tell NBC News.
+WASHINGTON — U.S. intelligence officials are concerned that their latest findings about Russian election interference are being distorted and weaponized for political gain by both sides, current and former officials told NBC News.

 At issue is the secret analysis presented to the House Intelligence Committee Feb.
 13 by the top intelligence official in charge of election security, Shelby Pierson.
 Current and former officials who spoke to NBC News this week say the misinformation and controversy surrounding that briefing have left them on the defensive, and worried that the public is not getting a full appreciation of the threat of foreign election interference in 2020.